-My research encompasses cognitive, neuroscientific, and developmental aspects of language learning and use, including bilingualism.
-I explore the potential benefits of foreign language training in older adults to promote healthy brain function, counteract age-related cognitive decline, and halt the progression of neurodegenerative disease (e.g., dementia).
+Antoniou’s research encompasses cognitive, neuro-scientific, and developmental aspects of language learning and use, including bilingualism.
+Funded by research grants from the Australian Research Council, Research Grants Council of Hong Kong, and Health and Medical Research Fund of Hong Kong, Antoniou is exploring the potential benefits of foreign language training in older adults to promote healthy brain function, counteract age-related cognitive decline, and halt the progression of neuro-degenerative disease such as dementia.

-In 2015, I was awarded an ARC Discovery Early Career Research Award in which I examined the combination of factors that predict successful language learning.
-I discovered that I could use these predictors to tailor training proactively to maximise learning outcomes.
+In 2015, Antoniou was awarded an ARC Discovery Early Career Research Award in which he examined the combination of factors that predict successful language learning.
+He discovered that these predictors could be used to tailor training proactively to maximise learning outcomes.

 - Effects of language learning on the brain